Here’s the data we’ll be sharing in this post:

 A whopping 61% of them revolve around well-known brands and websites.

 Many of the queries are not only branded but navigational—i.e., folks using Bing to search for particular websites or login pages.

 Did you notice the same thing as I did?

-There are a lot of people are trying to access Facebook via Bing.
+There are a lot of people trying to access Facebook via Bing.

 You might also have noticed an interesting query in 3rd place—”Google.”

-Believe it or not, there are over 10 million monthly US searches for “Google” on Bing.
+Believe it or not, there are 8 million monthly US searches for “Google” on Bing.